apideck-libraries/portman/README.md

 - **openApiOperationIds (Array)** : References to an array of OpenAPI operationIds, example: `['leadsAll', 'companiesAll', 'contactsAll']`
 - **openApiOperation (String)** : References to a combination of the OpenAPI method & path for which a variation will be created. (example: `GET::/crm/leads`)
 - **excludeForOperations (Array | optional)** : References to OpenAPI operations that will be skipped for targeting, example: `["leadsAdd", "GET::/crm/leads/{id}"]`
-- **openApiResponse (String | optional)** : References to the OpenAPI response object code/name for which a variation will be created. (example: `"404"`).
+- **openApiResponse (String | optional)** : References to the OpenAPI response object code or `code::content-type` (supports wildcards like `text/*`) for which a variation will be created.
+Examples: `"404"`, `"200::text/plain"`, `"200::text/*"`.
 If not defined, the 1st response object from OpenAPI will be taken as expected response.
-If the configured `openApiResponse` code is not defined in the OpenAPI document, Portman will not generate a variation for the targeted operations.
+If the configured response code is not defined in the OpenAPI document, Portman will not generate a variation for the targeted operations.

 - **overwrites** : which refers to the custom additions/modifications of the OpenAPI/Postman request data, specifically for the variation.
 - **fuzzing** : Fuzz testing sets unexpected values for API requests, to cause unexpected behavior and errors in the API response.